-To reheat Korean garlic cream cheese bread, bring out of the freezer (or fridge) so the cream cheese filling can have the chance to thaw.
+To reheat, bring out of the freezer (or fridge) so the cream cheese filling can have the chance to thaw.
 If you’re short on time, you can microwave for 20 seconds or so.

 Then pop into your oven toaster or in your oven preheated to 350F and reheat for about 10 minutes or just until the bread is heated all the way through.

 To avoid browning or burning the tops, loosely cover with aluminum foil.